Base44 Security Best Practices

 Common Mistakes to Avoid

-Leaving API keys in frontend code
+Leaving API keys in generated frontend code

-Move all secrets to server-side environment variables
+Search for all key patterns and move to server-side environment variables

 Verify Your Base44 App Security